ssmich/DTP/README.md

 games at a time or as a 'host' for a game of their creation which other users can sign up to play.

 Data Structure
-Users register by providing an email, password, and city/state, and contact info.
+App homepage shows a carousel of photographs showing Users register by providing an email, password, and city/state, and contact info.
 Users can choose to create a game as a 'host.'
-A host provides the required attributes: event name (e.g. Pete's Ping-Pong Pow-Wow, name of game being played (e.g. ping-pong), location, date, available player spots, and description which should include and associated costs to play.
+A host provides the required attributes: event name (e.g. Pete's Ping-Pong Pow-Wow, name of game being played (e.g. ping-pong), location, date, available player spots, and description which should include any associated costs to play.
 The user is assigned a userID.
 Users can view available games on the game index page and choose to sign up to play.

 Getting Started